gitmachtl/scripts/cardano/testnet/README.md

 # StakePool Operator Scripts (SPOS) for Testnets

-### Examples on how to use the scripts online and/or offline, with or without a Hardware-Wallet can be found on this page :smiley:
+***Examples on how to use the scripts ONLINE and/or OFFLINE, with or without a Hardware-Wallet can be found on this page :smiley:***

 |:bulb: Minimum Versions required | cardano-cli | cardano-node | cardano-hw-cli |
 | :---  |   :---:     |    :---:     |     :---:      |